top of page

 At The Classic Valuer, we maintain one of the world’s largest independent databases of collector car transactions, tracking over $20bn in sales across 40+ global houses.

-This summary provides an immediate analysis of 136 listings, comparing auction estimates against our own independent valuation models.
+This summary provides an immediate analysis of 153 listings, comparing auction estimates against our own independent valuation models.

 Looking for deeper model-specific insights?
-If you are researching a specific car from this event, such as a Porsche, click below to access our full Model Price Guides.
+If you are researching a specific car from this event, such as a Mercedes-Benz, click below to access our full Model Price Guides.
 There, you can analyse decade-long price trends, see every historical sale, and use our valuation tools to calculate the true market value of your next acquisition.

 How this article was created